RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classOmpPragma.md

 )
 ```

 Prints a replacement omp pragma for the encapsulated pragma onto `Out`.

+**Parameters**:

+  * **Out** Out stream

+Print replacement pragmas.

+In some cases we have to modify the printed pragma.
+If we have a combined constructs with target, remove target because we are already running on the target device.
+If we have a combined construct with teams, remove teams because the runtime can decide to spawn only a single team.
+If we have a simd, we prepend `#pragma _NEC ivdep` to indicate no dependencies.

 ### function printAddition